Chronic Kidney Disease (CKD)

 - African Americans, Hispanics, Pacific Islanders, Native Americans and Seniors are at increased risk.

-- The National Kidney Foundation of Maryland offers free early detection kidney health screenings to those at risk, and provides funding for educational programs and scientific research support
+- The National Kidney Foundation Serving Maryland and Delaware offers free early detection kidney health screenings to those at risk, and provides funding for educational programs and scientific research support

 Back to top